YPS7/YPS7/README.md

  🌱 I’m currently learning **A.I integration, Typescript, AWS**

-💬 Ask me about **Node.js, React, JAVA, JavaScript or any Software Engineering questions**
+💬 Ask me about **Node.js, React, A.I, JavaScript or any Software Engineering**

-⚡ My Super power **I can convert your imagination to code**
+⚡ My Super power **I can convert your Imagination into Product**

  </div>